google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/devtools-for-beginners1.md

 1. Navigate to the viewing tab of your website.
 2. Open DevTools with <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>I</kbd>.
-3. Directly under the `<script>` tag, you will see a new `<div>` element that doesn't exist in your HTML document in the editing tab.
+3. Directly under the script tag, you will see a new `<div>` element that doesn't exist in your HTML document in the editing tab.

- Using JavaScript, you can add nodes to the DOM Tree without HTML.
+ Using JavaScript, you can add Nodes to the DOM Tree without HTML.
- This will play a bigger role when you learn about the Console panel and JavaScript, but for now, you’ll be editing a few DOM nodes yourself.
+ This will play a bigger role when you learn about the Console panel and JavaScript, but for now, you’ll be editing a few DOM Nodes yourself.

 ### Edit DOM Nodes as HTML {: #edit-as-html}